Reloadly/reloadly-sdk-java/README.md

 ## Using the SDK Modules

-The SDK is made up of several modules such as **Authentication, Airtime, etc...**, you can alternatively add dependencies for the specific services you use only.
+The SDK is made up of several modules such as **Authentication, Airtime, Giftcard etc...**, you can alternatively add dependencies for the specific services you use only.
 For example : Authentication & Airtime
 ***(currently all modules have the same version, but this may not always be the case)***